zixin96/GEngine/README.md

 Open `L-System`for L-System.

-## Features
+## Notes

-- A **much** more elegant way to set buffer objects: verbose OpenGL setup is abtracted away!
+- A **much** more elegant way to set buffer objects: NO MORE manually setting offsets and strides!
 ```c++
 Ref<VertexArray> vao;
 Ref<VertexBuffer> vbo;